andrew-johnson-4/andrew-johnson-4/README.md

 > One of the most popular apps on phones are timers.
 The user already knows that they need to remember something, but they might need to be reminded.
 Assisted Reasoning is sort of like that: a tea timer for logic.

+> Consider the proof that all proofs that don't prove themselves don't prove themselves.
+Does that proof prove itself?

 ### 2024 Roadmap (Working towards a verified kernel language)

 * ✓ [1.0.0 Bootstrap Compiler](https://github.com/andrew-johnson-4/-/releases/tag/1.0.0) 🥳🎉🎁